 - The names of 11 000 Canadian soldiers, whose bodies were never located after the war, are engraved in the limestone.

 They will take you down into the tunnels underneath the site, which really opens your eyes to the conditions that the soldiers had to endure.
-All tour guides we encountered were friendly and helpful.
+All of the tour guides were Canadian students on a summer job and were super friendly and helpful.

-It is wayyyyy easier to get to Vimy Ridge if you are already in Paris, so please save yourself some trouble and make Gare du Nord your starting point.
+It is much easier to get to Vimy Ridge if you are already in Paris, so please save yourself some trouble and make Gare du Nord your starting point.